-While economic problems and high prices have angered Iranians triggering protests all over Iran in the past few months, the price of tickets for public transportation in Tehran increased by 20% since yesterday.
+While economic problems and high prices have angered Iranians, triggering protests all over Iran in the past few months, the price of tickets for public transportation in Tehran increased by 20%.

 The CEO of the Metro Operation Company told the state-run ISNA News Agency yesterday that the price increase of the Tehran Metro was implemented following a directive by the Tehran City Council.